charleslorenzo/semgeeks_wordpress_environment/README.md

 8. hit "i" on keyboard to enter "insert mode" and Set your DocumentRoot to "/var/www/public/web".
 Hit esc to exit insert mode and then    type ":wq" to write the changes to the file and quit vim.
 9. Run "sudo service apache2 restart"
 10. Run "cd /var/www/public" to get back to public folder
-11. Run "composer install"
+11. Run "composer install" and "composer update"
-12. Run "sudo vim .env" to edit the databse config settings
+12. Run "sudo vim .env" to edit the database config settings
 13. Change settings to look like below for development environment.
 Also make sure to change your url form example.dev to                192.168.33.10

     DB_NAME=scotchbox